Assessment summaries are listed by department below.

 The Criminal Justice Program participates in the University’s assessment program and is confident that it produces qualified graduates.
 Further, our ongoing assessment efforts seek to identify areas that could be further strengthened and to develop strategies for achieving that goal.

 Teaching, advising, activities such as the Economics Club and the Center for Economic Education, and informal conversations with students and each other continue to be our major activities with respect to student learning.
 Through these activities and our assessment process, the Department of Economics continuously strives to improve our teaching and curriculum to better serve our students, so they can achieve their educational and professional goals.

-Mechanical Engineering (BSE) (MSE)
+General Program (BSE) and Mechanical Engineering (BSE) (MSE)

 English (BA) (MA)